 - Fore Leafs and eNV200s, the number of slow charges (called L1 and L2 by the app) in the life of the battery so far.
 It is just to the right of the QC Count.

-- The first temperature value (bottom row) in degrees C.
+- The first temperature value (bottom row) in degrees C, and lastly

 The second and third statistics will therefore allow us to calculate how many times you charged since last scanning your battery (hopefully over the past month if you become a regular user).
 Be aware that if you put your car onto a timer for charging, you L1/L2 click’s twice: once when the car is plugged into the timer, and then later one more time when the charge starts.